Gaming HIITs different

 This is a concept we strive to achieve in most, if not all, of our games.
 Easy to play, but hard to master.
 With optional complexity, never as a requirement to succeed, but there to explore for people who want more.

-Creating these mechanics mentioned here (and more), and carefully balancing them, enables us to create games that not only are fun to play, but also become a really good workout without even thinking about it!
+Creating these mechanics mentioned here (and more), as well as carefully balancing them, enables us to create games that not only are fun to play, but also become a really good workout for the user, without them even thinking about it!